Flights canceled, highways closed as winter storm wallops US

 A half-inch of ice covering a wire “is the equivalent of having a baby grand piano on that single span of wire, so the weight is significant,” Paul said.

-About 156,000 customers in Michigan and nearly 72,000 in Illinois were without electricity Wednesday evening, according to PowerOutage.us.
+More than 192,000 customers in Michigan and nearly 89,000 in Illinois were without electricity Wednesday evening, according to PowerOutage.us.

-As the northern U.S. deals with a winter blast, National Weather Service Meteorologist Richard Bann said some mid-Atlantic and Southeastern cities set new high temperature marks by several degrees.
+As the northern U.S. dealt with the winter blast, National Weather Service meteorologist Richard Bann said some mid-Atlantic and Southeastern cities set new high temperature marks by several degrees.

 The high in Lexington, Kentucky, reached 76 F (24 C), shattering the Feb.
 22 mark of 70 F (21 C) set 101 years ago.
 Nashville, Tennessee, reached 78 F (26 C), topping the 1897 record by 4 degrees.
 Indianapolis, Cincinnati, Atlanta and Mobile, Alabama, were among many other places seeing record highs.

-In Fargo, North Dakota, the Wednesday morning temperature was minus 11 F (minus 24 C), so server Michelle Wilson wasn't surprised by the small crowd at the Denny's where she works.

-“When the wind picks up and you're in a flat land like North Dakota, it’s whiteout conditions immediately,” Wilson said.

 Salter reported from O'Fallon, Missouri.
-Eugene Johnson in Seattle, Corey Williams in Detroit, Thomas Peipert in Denver, Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.
+Sarah Brumfield in Wyoming, Eugene Johnson in Seattle, Corey Williams in Detroit, Thomas Peipert in Denver, Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.